Updated on: 2/25/2019

 Accident lawsuits are typically based on negligence or recklessness.
 Victims that pursue an electric bike lawsuit usually receive monetary damages.
 The award may allow the injured party to recover losses caused by the accident, including hospital bills, medical costs, rehabilitation and pain and suffering.

-Contact An Attorney After An Accident
+Contact An Attorney After A Bicycle Accident

 If you or a loved one has been hit while riding an electric bike, contact the Washington State bike accident attorneys at Davis Law Group, P.S., today for a free case evaluation.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started.